c-ash-dev/DED-Frontend-1/README.md

 ### npm package manager
 Once Node.js is installed, run `npm install npm@latest -g` to install the latest version of npm.

+## Angular CLI (Optional)
+To install the Angular CLI, run `npm install -g @angular/cli`.

 ### Installing npm package dependencies
 When npm has finished downloading, navigate to this repo and run `npm install`.
 This will download all of the required npm packages listed in package.json.

 ## Development server

-Run `ng serve` for a dev server.
+If you have installed the Angular CLI globally, as shown above, run `ng serve` for a dev server.
+Otherwise, prefix any commands related to the dev server with `npm run`.
+For example, to start the local server, run `npm run ng serve`.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding